MorpheoOrg/morpheo-storage/README.md

 ## TODO

-* Split the common package into a "core" package and an "api" one
+* Split the common package into a "core" package and an "api/client" one
-* Integration with the orchestrator and the viewer (and analytics)
+* Integration with the viewer (and analytics)
-* [configuration management] Use Viper or Cobra
+* [configuration management] Use Viper or Cobra ?
-* Use protobuf (at least internally) instead of JSON ?
 * Keep track of the number of retries for each task and enforce it
+* Rename this repository to `gomorpheo` and reorganize it a bit ?